Mixing Alcohol And Amoxicillin

 Mixing Alcohol Amoxicillin Dangers

 Can you drink on Amoxicillin?
 The combination of alcohol and antibiotics may lead to increased drowsiness, dizziness, and confusion due to decreased alertness.
 It could also cause vomiting or an upset stomach.
-Additionally, drinking alcohol while on Amoxicillin may reduce the effectiveness of this antibiotic or increase the risk of certain side effects, such as nausea and diarrhea.
+Additionally, drinking alcohol while on Amoxicillin may reduce the effectiveness of this antibiotic or increase the risk of particular side effects, like diarrhea and nausea.

-Alcohol can interfere with the way the liver processes Amoxicillin, which can slow down or reduce the absorption of the medication.
+Alcohol can hinder the pathway the liver eliminates Amoxicillin, which can slow down or reduce the absorption of the medication.
 As a result, the medication may not work as well or may be less effective in treating the infection.
 This can also increase the risk of developing antibiotic resistance, where the bacteria become less responsive to the medication and can lead to further health complications.

-In addition, alcohol can dehydrate the body, which can exacerbate certain side effects of the medication, such as gastrointestinal upset, dizziness, and headaches.
+In addition, alcohol can dehydrate the body, exacerbating specific side effects of the medication, such as gastrointestinal upset, dizziness, and headaches.

 Amoxicillin And Alcohol Interactions